kabragaurav/concurrency-in-go/README.md

   - Sending causes panic
   - Receiving returns zero-value of channel data-type once closed channel does not have anymore values
   - Closing again causes panic
+- A `nil` channel blocks both sending and receiving

 #### What will be possible outputs of below programs?
 1.